Meanwhile/Misc./README.md

 *BeBeautifiedIcons3.1.zip* - A collection of BeOS replacement icons I made long ago.
 Note the info in its Readme is partly outdated by now.

-*README.UncleZen-V.1.0* - A Readme for the Uncle Zen.brn file that loads into BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).
+*README.UncleZen-V.1.0* - A Readme for the Uncle Zen.brn file that loads into Kevin Albrecht's BeSam, the Scriptable Artificial Mind for BeOS (text has been updated).

 *README.md* - The Readme you're reading now.